Tree Structured Data (Web Documents)

 print(tree2)

-We can also print out the HTML string a tree corresponds to:
+We can also print out the HTML string a tree corresponds to by using the provided print_html function:

 > print_html(tree)